alanmitchell/bmon/docs/source/api-data-access.rst

     ``dateutil.parser``.

 ``averaging``, optional, a Python Pandas Offset Alias string
-    If this parameter is given, time averaging is applied to the sensor readings before being returned.
+    If this parameter is given, sensor readings are averaged into evenly spaced time intervals.
     The `Pandas Offset Alias <https://pandas.pydata.org/pandas-docs/stable/timeseries.html#offset-aliases>`_
     is a string such as ``2D`` (two days) or ``1H30min`` (one hour and 30 minutes) that determines the size of the averaging interval used.